MicrosoftDocs/xamarin-docs/docs/cross-platform/deploy-test/memory-perf-best-practices.md

 # Cross-Platform Performance

-_There are many techniques for increasing the performance of applications built with the Xamarin platform.
-Collectively these techniques can greatly reduce the amount of work being performed by a CPU, and the amount of memory consumed by an application.
-This article describes and discusses these techniques._

 Poor application performance presents itself in many ways.
 It can make an application seem unresponsive, can cause slow scrolling, and can reduce battery life.
 However, optimizing performance involves more than just implementing efficient code.
 The user's experience of application performance must also be considered.
 For example, ensuring that operations execute without blocking the user from performing other activities can help to improve the user's experience.

 <a name="profiler" />